bezerker/sndai/README.md

 ## Contact

-For questions or contributions, please open an issue or pull request on the repository.
+For questions or contributions, please open an issue or pull request.
 If you're interested in joining the Stand and Deliver guild, visit [https://sndguild.com](https://sndguild.com).